Few B2B marketing topics lead to swords being drawn faster than gated content. Marketers

 resources that tend to go into gated content.
 Thus, content for a mid-sized audience (i.e., "How

-AI Will Transform The Oil & Gas Industry") might make for a good gating candidate, or it might not.
+AI Will Transform the Oil & Gas Industry") might be a good gating candidate, or it might

 Frustrating, Isn't It?